rokeller/photo-search/README.md

   that calculates vector embeddings for photos and sends these embeddings to an _indexing server_.
 This is designed to be run directly on a machine with decent hardware (and a GPU) to get fast indexing.
-* A minimal _embedding server script_ ([`embeddings/server.py`](embeddings/server.py))
+* A minimal _embedding server_ ([`srv/embeddings/`](srv/embeddings/)) written in
-  that calculates vector embeddings for multi-lingual natural language queries such that these queries can be matched with embeddings calculated for photos.
-  This is designed to be run directly on a machine with decent hardware (and a GPU) to get fast embedding creation.
+  Rust that calculates vector embeddings for multi-lingual natural language queries such that these queries can be matched with embeddings calculated for photos.
+This is designed to be run inside a Kubernetes cluster or even as a container right next to the below web server.
+This server replaces the old Python-based embedding server to reduce the memory footprint.
+Initial tests show a memory footprint of about 40% of that of the Python-based embedding server.
 * An executable _web server_ ([`srv/web/`](srv/web/)) written in go that offers
   HTTP endpoints for the above mentioned _indexing server_ as well as endpoints to search and retrieve photos from the browser GUI.
 This is designed to be